 1. Increased strength, reduced product weight, and better surface finish

-2. Orientated unidirectional layers are structurally more efficient
+2. Oriented unidirectional layers are structurally more efficient

 3. Quicker to wet-out than woven fabrics